usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-software.rst

 	10. From the ``Repository Packages`` page, you can set the packages with which your software is compatible.
 This page will only be visible if you have selected only one distribution.
 You can search for packages.
 Select and click the down arrow to add them.
 Click ``save``.

+	11. You can (optionally) restrict the distribution or target format that the software applies to, from the ``Restrictions`` page.
+The restriction rule is set as a regular expression.
+For more information, refer to :ref:`restriction-rules`.
+Click ``save``.

-	11. From the ``Boot Scripts`` page, upload any boot scripts you want to add to this software.
+	12. From the ``Boot Scripts`` page, upload any boot scripts you want to add to this software.
 You can either:
 		- Upload an existing boot script file by using the ``upload`` icon.
 		- Create a new boot script by clicking ``new``.